Troubleshooting tips for intermittent satellite signal

 If your area is experiencing inclement weather and your signal only became intermittent when the bad weather started, you may just need to wait for the signal to clear up.

-Is the issue happening on only one receiver?
+Is the issue happening on only one set-top box?

-If you have multiple satellite receivers and the problem is only occurring on one, try swapping it with another receiver in the house to see if the issue persists with the line or only that receiver.
+If you have multiple satellite set-top boxes and the problem is only occurring on one, try swapping it with another set-top box in the house to see if the issue persists with the line or only that set-top box.

-If your signal issue persists or is affecting all satellite receivers, take the following steps to try to rectify it:
+If your satellite signal issue persists or is affecting all satellite set-top boxes, take the following steps to try to rectify it:

-- Verify connections at the receiver and (if possible) at the LNBF or multiswitch.
+- Verify connections at the set-top box and (if possible) at the LNBF or multiswitch.

-- Trace the coaxial line from dish to receiver and bypass any splitters, joiners, or surge protectors on the line.
+- Trace the coaxial line from dish to set-top box and bypass any splitters, joiners, or surge protectors on the line.

 - Inspect the coaxial line for an RG specification written on the side.
 Shaw Direct requires an RG rating of RG6 or higher to work.
 RG59 cable will tend to work for a short time on some channels before burning out.